Non-Equilibrium MAV-Capture-MAV via Time-Optimal Planning and Reinforcement Learning: Experiments

-Fig.~\ref{fig_sim2}(a) shows the experimental results in the first sub-scenario.
-The capture MAV starts from the top, bottom, and side positions relative to the target, respectively.
-Similar to the stationary target scenario, the TOP method results in aggressive flight and reaches the launch state faster than the RL method.
+Fig.~\ref{fig_sim2}(a) shows the results for the constant-velocity case.
+The capture MAV starts from three positions relative to the target: top, bottom, and side.
+As in the stationary scenario, TOP produces more aggressive maneuvers and reaches the launch state faster than RL.

-Fig.~\ref{fig_sim2}(b) shows the experimental results in the second sub-scenario.
-The capture MAV's initial positions are \(\p = [10,0,6],[0,0,6]\), respectively.
-In the first case, the RL method misses the target since it launches the ball from a long distance, which leads to a significant prediction error of the target's position.
-The TOP method can successfully capture the target since the launch position is closer to the target.
+Fig.~\ref{fig_sim2}(b) shows the results for the circular-motion case, where the capture MAV starts from $\p$ = [10,0,6] and $\p$ = [0,0,6].
+From the first position, RL fails because it launches from a longer distance, leading to significant target prediction error.
+TOP succeeds by launching closer to the target.